NathanJargon/SYNO/SYNO-responsive-html5-template/readme.txt

+A website provided and changed according to the owner's taste!

-UNIQUE – is a modern, elegant and clean one page html5 template built with valid HTML5 & CSS3.
+UNIQUE â€“ is a modern, elegant and clean one page html5 template built with valid HTML5 & CSS3.
 It's based on latest Bootstrap framework 3.3.1 fully responsive web compatible with multi browser and devices.
 This template can be used for multi-purpose needs like business, consultancy, agency, personal portfolio, profile, mobile website and startup company.

 Key features
 -------------